7 Chakra Colors - Logo

 If you’re one of those struggling to meditate, try some of these tips:

 Sometimes it’s not always the best idea to rely solely on yourself when there are a number of programs out there aimed to help you get through meditation and relaxing.
 Brainwave entrainment programs aim at encouraging your brainwaves to align with a specific beat, pulse, and sound to induce a relaxing environment.
 However, before choosing any random program, it’s always advised to read online reviews about the numerous programs out there.
-Looking at a review of OmHarmonics by Mindvalley, Meditation gurus claim that it’s perfect for beginners; it has meditation sessions that run for 15 minutes, which is ideal to avoid overstimulation.
-These low-frequency sounds attempt to relax you by creating a shift in the brainwaves themselves, as well as improve your creativity.
+Looking at a review of OmHarmonics by Mindvalley, Meditation gurus claim that it’s perfect for beginners; it has meditation sessions that run for 15 minutes, which is ideal for avoiding overstimulation.
+These low-frequency sounds attempt to relax you by creating a shift in the brainwaves themselves, as well as improving your creativity.

 Create a Routine and Set The Right Conditions

 Like with everything else, meditating requires a certain level of commitment for it to fully work as well as being included in a routine to start seeing results.
 Create a set time each day for when you meditate; it can be at the start of your day or the minute you wake up, for example.
 If you wander off, simply take a breath and start counting your breathing technique again.
 Set a place at home for your meditation session; it needs to be somewhere comfortable like a cozy corner chair.
-Start off with short sessions and increase the minutes as you get the hang of it.
+Start with short sessions and increase the minutes as you get the hang of it.

 Use Meditation Apps